KlausC/Scanf.jl/README.md

 + `%` Matches a single `'%'` character; no conversion or assignment occurs.
 The complete conversion specification is `%%`.
    (with other words, `%%` is treated like a single ordinary character `%`).

-If a conversion specification is invalid, the behavior is undefined.339)
+If a conversion specification is invalid, the behavior is undefined.

 The conversion specifiers `A`,`E`,`F`,`G`, and `X` are also valid and behave the same as, respectively, `a`,`e`,`f`,`g`, and `x`.

 Trailing white space (including new-line characters) is left unread unless matched by a directive.
 The success of literal matches and suppressed assignments is not directly determinable other than via the `%n` directive.